catseye/The-Platform/USAGE.md

     wide-reaching changes to your system this way.

 Therefore, be careful!
 Make backups.
 Or use an old computer you don't care much about.
-Or use a PC emulator (one with a good reputation) instead.
+Or use an emulator -- one with a good reputation, such as QEMU.

 ...on Windows
 -------------